Staff & Associates

 Professor Scott Holmes joined Western Sydney University in March 2014.
 He is currently the Deputy Vice-Chancellor and Vice President (Research and Development) as well as a Professor of Public Policy in the Whitlam Institute.
 Over the past 17 years, he has held various senior leadership roles at Newcastle, including Pro Vice-Chancellor (Research), Foundation Dean of Graduate Studies, Head of the Graduate School of Business, and Professor of Public Policy.
 He is an Honorary Professor at the University of Queensland and a Life Member of the Small Enterprise Association of Australia and New Zealand reflecting almost three decades of research and support for the small firm sector.

 Dr Kristen Rundle is a Whitlam Institute Fellow (appointed 2015).
-Dr Rundle is Senior Lecturer at Melbourne Law School, where she teaches in the areas of administrative law and legal theory.
-She has previously held appointments at the University of New South Wales, the London School of Economics and Political Science, and the University of Sydney, as well as adjunct and visiting appointments at the University of Toronto and the University of Ottawa, Canada, and Erasmus University, The Netherlands.
+She is an Associate Professor and Co-Director of the Centre for Comparative Constitutional Studies at Melbourne Law School, where she teaches in the areas of administrative law and legal theory.
+She has previously held appointments at the London School of Economics and Political Science, the University of New South Wales, and the University of Sydney, and adjunct and visiting appointments at the University of Toronto and the University of Ottawa, Canada, and Erasmus University, The Netherlands.

-Kristen was awarded a Doctor of Juridical Science from the University of Toronto, where she also held the Doctoral Fellowship in Ethics at the Centre for Ethics.
-She undertook a Master of Laws (honours) in public law and legal theory at McGill University as Australia's 2001 Lionel Murphy Postgraduate (Overseas) Scholar, and also holds a Bachelor of Arts / Bachelor of Laws (first class honours) from the University of Sydney.
-Prior to becoming an academic, Kristen worked as the Associate to Justice Michael Moore at the Federal Court of Australia, and as a Legislative Policy Advisor in the NSW Attorney-General's Department.
+Dr Rundle's research is located at the interface of legal theory and public law in its effort to trace the relational and institutional conditions necessary for law to act as a limitation on power.
+Her book, Forms Liberate: Reclaiming the Jurisprudence of Lon L Fuller (Hart Publishing, 2012) was awarded second prize, UK Society of Legal Scholars Peter Birks Book Prize for Outstanding Legal Scholarship, 2012.
+Dr Rundle was awarded a Doctor of Juridical Science from the University of Toronto, where she also held the Doctoral Fellowship in Ethics at the Centre for Ethics.
+She obtained a Master of Laws (honours) in public law and legal theory at McGill University as Australia's 2001 Lionel Murphy Postgraduate (Overseas) Scholar, and also holds a Bachelor of Arts / Bachelor of Laws (first class honours) from the University of Sydney.
+Prior to becoming an academic, she worked as an associate at the Federal Court of Australia, and as a Legislative Policy Advisor in the NSW Attorney-General's Department.